Higher-Rank Fields and Currents: Introduction

-Here, this analysis is extended to the fields and equations of arbitrary rank.
+In this paper the analysis of \cite{cur} is extended to the fields and equations of arbitrary rank.
 Namely we find all dynamical fields, which are primary fields from the conformal field theory perspective, along with the explicit form of their field equations.
-It is shown that, similarly to the rank-two case, some of these fields give rise to differential forms that are closed by virtue of their field equations thus generating conserved currents.
+It is shown that, similarly to the rank-two case, some of these fields give rise to differential forms that are closed by virtue of their field equations, thus generating conserved currents.

+The $sp(2M)$ invariant field equations are appropriate for description of infinite towers of massless fields that appear in higher-spin theories.
+For $M=2,4,8,16$, the $Sp(2M)$ invariant field equations describe towers of conformal massless fields in usual Minkowski spaces of dimensions $d=3,4,6$ and $10$, respectively \cite{BLS,Mar,Bandos:2005mb}.
+Pattern of $Sp(2M)$ invariant field equations for other values $M$ so far has not been analysed including the case of $M=32$ which is most interesting in the context of $M$ theory.